LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * The `Identifier` screen, has **`NAME`** and **`IDENTIFIER`** columns
         * If you previously built with Xcode, the items in the **`NAME`** column may start with `XC`
         * The items under the **`IDENTIFIER`** column match the table in [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers)
-* <code>Secrets</code>: required to enable GitHub to build Loop using GitHub Actions
+* <code>Secrets</code>: are required to enable GitHub to build Loop using GitHub Actions
     * Six <code>Secrets</code> must be added to your fork of LoopWorkspace
     * These <code>Secrets</code> work for any branch in your fork (`main` or `dev`, for example)
     * These <code>Secrets</code> can be added to [Other Apps](gh-other-apps.md) configured with the same GitHub build method